 Talent checking the space between the iliac flange and the caudoventral iliac shaft.

+Revised

-Temporarily fix the implant in the desired position with one titanium self-tapping locking screw [1-TXT].
+Drill the hole for the first screw [1], measure the screw length [2], and temporarily fix the implant in the desired position with one titanium self-tapping locking screw [3-TXT].

+Added shot: Talent drilling the first hole using the drill guide locked to the implant.

+Added shot: Talent measuring the screw length with a depth gauge and reading the screw length from the number scale.

-Talent fixing the implant with a screw.
-TXT: Do not fully tighten the screw
+Talent inserting the screw through a hole in the implant and screwing it in the iliac shaft bone.
+TXT: Do not fully tighten the first screw

 After intraoperative fluoroscopy of the hip joints, ensure that the curvature of the rim extension part of the implant is congruent with the curvature of the femoral head and acetabular rim [1].

 Talent showing the curvature of the rim extension part of the implant from the fluoroscopic image on a computer.
+Please use the footage captured from the left hip (the first side), as it provides a clearer view due to the presence of a single implant in the imaging.
+Alternatively, use the oblique view of the right hip footage where the implant with 1 screw fixation of the right hip is clearly visible (on the left side the implant contains 4 screws)

 Once correct positioning is confirmed, insert three titanium self-tapping locking screws in the remaining screw holes to fix the implant to the ilial shaft [1-TXT].